letsplaywithstrings/lyrcisScraper/README.md

 -------------------------------------------------------------------------

-If you want get song lyrics with song name and artist, use the following function below.In addition,You can probably get lyrics by defining only song name.
+If you want to get song lyrics with song name and artist, use the following function below.
+You can probably get lyrics by defining only song name.
 ```phyton
 spesific_lyric(nameOfSongAndArtist)
 ```